 Suffice to say, storytelling is in my DNA.

 For many years, those closest to me urged me to share my stories and reflections publicly, not just privately.
 I finally relented, in January 2014, when I set up my blog and started writing my book.
-Seven years later, the former is going strong, and the latter has just been birthed.
+All these years later, the former is going strong, and the latter has now been birthed.